 Associate Professor, Sociology and Anthropology

-Kregg supervises graduate students working in a wide range of areas, including environment and food, Latin American politics, social movements, infrastructure studies and the ethnography of the state.
+He supervises graduate students working ethnographically in a wide range of areas, including environment and infrastructure studies, Science and Technology Studies, Latin American agrarian politics, and the ethnography of bureaucracy.

-In Press “How do Environmental Harms Become Political?”
+2019 “How do Environmental Harms Become Political?”
 For Routledge Companion to Actor Network Theory, eds Celia Roberts,Ignacio Farras and Anders Blok.
-Resubmitted August 2018.

 2019“Keywords for the Anthropocene.”
 For Infrastructure, Environment and Life in theAnthropocene.
 Editedvolume under contract with Duke University Press.